ankushsans/AI_Powered_Knowledge_System_for_History_of_Scientific_Discoveries/Documentation.md

   - A clean, user-friendly web interface for submitting multimodal queries.
   - Handles client-side logic for input submission and result display.

-Together, they create a cohesive system for querying a multimodal agent through a web browser.